aretext/aretext/client-server-design.md

 To ensure at most one server instance at a time, the server attempts to acquires a file lock on startup.
 If it cannot acquire the lock, it exits with an error.

-The client and server can detect that the other side has terminated if writes to/from the pty fail.
-Under normal conditions, however, the client and server will attempt to send a "Goodbye" message to terminate gracefully.
+The client and server detect that the other side has terminated when the UDS socket is closed.

--	If a client detects the server has terminated, the client should exit immediately.
--	If a server detects a client has terminated, the server should remove all per-client state for that client.

-When the user quits from the aretext menu, the server will remove all per-client state, then close the client's pty.

 Editor state
 ------------